According to the Sky

 -Rebecca Solnit, Storming the Gates of Paradise: Landscapes for Politics

+This project is a meditation on the connection between humanity and the sea, drawing inspiration from personal narratives intertwined with elements of mythology, astronomy, and mysticism.
+The ocean serves as a bridge to the cosmos and assumes the role of backdrop and central character.
 We live on a planet whose surface is covered in water and in bodies that are at least half composed of water; we are physically and psychologically connected to the ocean.
-The photographs are made in the water and on the shore, our evolving human access point where earth and sea meet.
-This constantly shifting border between the known and unknown can be seen as a metaphor for change.
+The photographs are made in the water and on the shore - our evolving human access point where earth and sea meet.
+This constantly shifting border between the known and unknown can be viewed as a metaphor for change.
+The photographs are toned blue to reflect the sea's inherent connection to the sky.